JonDoeBeep/BCNP/README.md

 	the protocol logic.
 The provided POSIX UDP adapter is an example of a transport that feeds bytes chunk-by-chunk.

-### What's new in 2.3

-- Each packet now appends a CRC32 checksum and encodes `vx`/`omega` as fixed-point integers (1e-4 resolution) to guarantee cross-platform bit- exactness.
-Existing callers still use `float` APIs; the quantization happens inside `EncodePacket`/`DecodePacket`.
-- `TcpPosixAdapter` buffers writes internally so `SendPacket` never blocks a 20 ms/100 ms control loop waiting for kernel send windows.
-- `UdpPosixAdapter` requires a short `"BCNP" + token` pairing datagram whenever peer locking is enabled, preventing “trust-on-first-use” hijacks.
-Call `SetPairingToken()` to rotate secrets and `UnlockPeer()` to force re-pairing.

 ## Building & Testing
 ```bash
 cmake -S . -B build && cmake --build build && ctest --test-dir build